mustafacan0225/android-chat-app/README.md

 **Dagger Hilt**.
 This allows the application to follow **dependency inversion**, ensuring that high-level business logic remains independent from low-level implementation details.

+## Core UI Layer (core:ui)

+The **core:ui** module provides shared UI components used across all feature modules.

+It contains:
+- Reusable Jetpack Compose components(searchbar, button, dialog, etc.)
+- Common layouts and UI patterns
+- Animations(lottie, shimmer, transition)

+All composables are built with **state hoisting** in mind, ensuring that UI components remain stateless, flexible, and easily reusable by feature modules.

+By centralizing UI elements in the **core:ui** module, the app maintains visual consistency, reduces duplication, and keeps UI logic clean and modular.